 Many states may have either state or local laws governing the responsibility a dog owner may have for their dog.
 While these laws vary from state to state, they may require owners to properly leash or muzzle their dogs when in public.

 Other laws may require owners to close off their property containing a dog or post warning signs on the property.
 If your state has any such regulations in effect, the dog’s owner may be liable if their dog bites someone.
 Ultimately, you should check your state and local laws for specific rules that dog owners must follow.

 Who Can I Sue?

 Typically, the most common party to sue if you have been bitten by a dog will be the dog’s owner.
 The dog’s owner may be liable if the dog bites you, especially if the owner was negligent in failing to properly restrain the dog, such as by not complying with a local leash law.
 The owner may also be liable in some cases if the dog’s “dangerous propensities” were already known, such as if the dog had previously bitten someone.

 Further, you may also be able to sue the homeowner if the dog bite occurred on the homeowner’s property.
-Generally, the homeowner’s insurance policy may cover these claims.
+Generally, the homeowner’s or renter’s insurance policy may cover these claims.
 These policies typically provide coverage for any injuries, damages, or accidents that may occur on the homeowner’s property, including dog bites.

 Filing a Dog Bite Claim